lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

 1. Log in to [Bluemix Console](https://console.ng.bluemix.net).

-1. Select the Region **United States** to create your application in the toolbar at the right corner.
+1. Select the Region **United States** to create your application.

-  Note: This lab is intended to work only in the US Region where we have deployed the V2 of our DevOps Services.
+  Note: This lab is intended to work ONLY in the US Region where the version 2 of Bluemix DevOps Services have been deployed.
 If you must use the Region UK, please use to [this version](../../archives/Lab%20CF%20-%20Create%20TODO%20web%20application)

 1. Go to the Bluemix **Catalog**.